silpasreeni99/iXAM/README.md

 ## Getting Started

-✅ Detailed instructions regarding how to use the  is given in the video link provided: <a href="https://drive.google.com/file/d/12KYWxqbWqY3L37niSgiMjMsi9yzF0Jdq/view?usp=sharing"> 📷 VIDEO LINK </a>
+✅ Detailed instructions regarding how to use the website  is given in the video link provided: <a href="https://drive.google.com/file/d/12KYWxqbWqY3L37niSgiMjMsi9yzF0Jdq/view?usp=sharing"> 📷 VIDEO LINK </a>
 <br></br>

 <br></br>